zzxwill/oss/intl.en-US/Developer Guide/Access OSS/Quick start.md

 # Quick start {#concept_c31_lx1_5db .concept}

+This topic describes how to perform basic OSS operations, such as create a bucket, upload an object, and download an object.

 1. Log on to the [OSS console](https://partners-intl.console.aliyun.com/#/oss).
 2. Create a bucket.
 3. Upload and download files.

-For more information, see [Get started with Alibaba Cloud OSS](../../../../reseller.en-US/Quick Start/Get started with Object Storage Service.md#).
+For more information, see [Get started with Alibaba Cloud OSS](../../../../../reseller.en-US/Quick Start/Get started with Object Storage Service.md#).

 ## Get familiar with OSS upload and download {#section_itz_nx1_5db .section}